mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 #### Permissive

-If the image is released under a permissive license such as [MIT](https://mit-license.org/), [BSD](https://opensource.org/license/BSD-3-clause/), or a suitable [Creative Commons (CC) license](https://creativecommons.org/choose/), you do not need to pay a license fee or seek permission to use it, but there are various licensing conditions you will have to fulfill, which vary by license.
+If the image is released under a permissive license, such as [MIT](https://mit-license.org/), [BSD](https://opensource.org/license/BSD-3-clause/), or a suitable [Creative Commons (CC) license](https://creativecommons.org/choose/), you do not need to pay a license fee or seek permission to use it.
+Still, there are various licensing conditions you will have to fulfill, which vary by license.

 §For example, you might have to: